dotnet/pinvoke/CONTRIB.md

 ### Helper methods

- * When a P/Invoke method signature is particularly
+Helper methods should be kept at a minimum.
+The scope of this P/Invoke library is primarily to make native methods accessible from managed code -- not to create a high-level API that uses the native binary as an implementation detail.

+Helper methods are an excellent addition when one or more of these conditions are true of the P/Invoke method they wrap:

+1. The method requires special memory allocations and deallocations of the caller.
+1. The method has a single out parameter that in a naturally managed API would typically serve as the return value, and the P/Invoke method's return value is void or an error code.

- * Helper methods should *not* be created merely for purposes of translating an error code to an exception.
+Helper methods should *not* be created merely for purposes of translating an error code to an exception.
-   But if a helper method exists for other reasons, it *may* be appropriate to throw instead of return an error code.
+But if a helper method exists for other reasons, it is appropriate to throw instead of return an error code when the helper method uses its return value for something else.

 ## Self-service releases for contributors